Bear 58" Grizzly RecurveItem Number: 2085X

 The Bear Grizzly is our most popular 1-piece bow.
 It is the same design since it was last changed in 1964.
 Priced to fit in anyone's budget, yet it delivers big performance.
 The Bear Grizzly has a 58" AMO length to make it smooth shooting, but still versatile to navigate the woods and get the shots longer bows won't let you take.
 A long time SOLID performing hunting recurve bow.

 Riser: Radiused, cut-on center shelf.
-Solid piece of brown futurewood.
+Solid piece of Shedua.
 Arrow rest and plate included.
 Tapped with 1/4" x 20 quiver inserts.
 Inlaid Bear medallion.

 Limbs: Clear Maple core surrounded by black fiberglass.